stealjs/steal/docs/pages/roadmap.md

 https://github.com/stealjs/steal/issues/671

-## Conditional loading

-This is currently available as [steal-conditional](https://github.com/stealjs/conditional), but will be part of core in 1.0.

 ## Development Packages

 Build a package that will be loaded in development.
 For example, instead of loading each CanJS module individually, you could easily build them into a package that would be loaded in development as a single file.

 ## Enhanced caching